How Not To Grow Your Inbound SalesOn a daily basis, I speak with both prospects and clients who say one or more of the following:

 But to sell anything, you must make every sale.

 What do I mean by "make every sale," you ask?

 Let's look at the dating/sales pipeline.

 Every interaction you have with your date and/or prospect is a sale.
-(I literally met my wife at a country bar in San Bernardino, CA in late 2004, and this is pretty much exactly how it went down.)
+(I literally met my wife at a country bar in San Bernardino, CA, in late 2004, and this is pretty much exactly how it went down.)

-If you get any of the steps wrong, i.e. if you don't make any sale, you miss the ultimate, final sale.
+If you get any of the steps wrong, i.e., if you don't make any sale, you miss the ultimate, final sale.

-In the dating example, if I didn't shower or wear clean clothes or smelled like smoke, cheap whiskey, and chewing tobacco, if I used foul or crude language, if I was creepy or pushy or rude, and/or if I didn't know how to dance I would've missed out on the eventual "sale" of marrying my wife.
+In the dating example, if I didn't shower or wear clean clothes or smelled like smoke, cheap whiskey, and chewing tobacco, if I used foul or crude language, if I were creepy or pushy or rude, and/or if I didn't know how to dance I would've missed out on the eventual "sale" of marrying my wife.

 Ditto in your sales career.
 If your...